mailgun/documentation/source/user_manual.rst

 List Verification
 ===============

-The members of a Mailing List that exists at Mailgun can be validating with the tap of a button in the Control Panel as demonstrated below:
+The members of a Mailing List that exists within Mailgun can be verified with the click of a button in the Control Panel as demonstrated below:

 .. figure::  _static/img/validation_control_panel.png